michaelpalumbo/allhands/README.md

 6. Print Outgoing Data: If you want to display your outgoing controller data (sent from whichever application you're using, i.e. pd, ableton, etc), choose *Yes*

+allhands is meant to work alongside other programs that can send/receive OSC data.
+Once you have the allhands app running and connected to a server, you should open your preferred program and try sending/receiving data.
+Example code for puredata, max/msp, etc, can be found at https://github.com/michaelpalumbo/allhands-examples

 ## Author

 👤 **Michael Palumbo**